 Smart applications and smart controls via apps on smartphones and the like are penetrating our everyday lives more and more.
 The possibilities of these smart, sophisticated developments are too convenient and too tempting.
 And they all work in the low-voltage range.
 It is self-explanatory that at this point, at the latest, any automatic system will stop working despite an upgrade via base load resistor.
 The technology that follows the classic mains decoupler is called a master switch and is supposed to make everything better.
 Well, so much for theory, one should rather say.

 We have been searching for a long time for a master switch system that is compatible with building biology and does not – as is so often the case – solve one problem and create a new one.
-With regard to such master switches, an example would be that although electrosmog is prevented by alternating current, permanent exposure to high-frequency electrosmog is produced by permanently transmitting transmitters and repeaters.
+With regard to such master switches, an example would be that although Electrosmog is a colloquial term for all emissions from electric, magnetic, and electromagnetic fields. is prevented by alternating current, permanent exposure to high-frequency electrosmog is produced by permanently transmitting transmitters and repeaters.
 This is not a real improvement in building biology, even if the basic approach might be correct, but it is just not thought through to the end.

 Our master switch series is an interplay of different manufacturers